Map screens

 This method provides OSS-ESPA users with up to 6 months of data for each phone in the mission, and you can view the field unit location and breadcrumb data for all the field units assigned to the mission.
 Note, guests are limited to the number of hours set by the mission creator and can only view the last location of each field unit.

-There are two groups of buttons on the map that you can show or hide by tapping the double arrows.
-The circular buttons, down the right-hand side of the screen are map related buttons and the square buttons along the bottom of the screen are for settings that allow you to control what is displayed on the map, for example you can select which phones are displayed and the amount of data.
-Spinners are displayed on the bottom buttons when map data is being loaded, such as obtaining the phone list and populating the map, this prevents you from using the buttons until the necessary data is available.
+• the square buttons along the bottom blue bar of the screen are for settings that allow you to control what is displayed on the map, for example you can select which phones are displayed and the amount of data.
+Spinners are displayed alongside???teamrev26.1 position moved the buttons when map data is being loaded, such as obtaining the phone list and populating the map, this prevents you from using the buttons until the necessary data is available.

 On the map, a phone is identified using the following attributes: